john-scribestar/NumberWordTest/README.md

 These are the results.

-I hadent ever written any javascript before this really.
+I hadn't ever written any javascript before this really.